Medical Detox in South Florida

 If someone has been taking one of these drugs, detox care is likely to be needed:

 - Prescription opioids (fentanyl and related products, oxycodone, OxyContin, hydrocodone, Vicodin, tramadol, buprenorphine products like Suboxone)

 - Stimulants (Adderall, Concerta, Dexedrine, Vyvanse, cocaine, methamphetamine, Ecstasy)

-Why Is Medical Detox Necessary?
+Why Is Medical Drug and Alcohol Detox Necessary?

 Even for the most well-supported patients, the process of medical detoxification can be a daunting challenge during a delicate time.
-Medical detox provides a helpful structure and accountability, as well as modeling from professionals to help navigate complex situations.
+Medical detox provides a helpful structure and accountability, as well as guidance from professionals to help navigate complex situations.

 The medical detox process provides 24-hour support and serves as an excellent template for a sustained recovery.
 Research shows that people who complete medical detoxification at the beginning of their recovery efforts have better outcomes than those who do not.

-How Does Medical Detox Work?
+How Does Medically Monitored Drug and Alcohol Detox Work?